If you’ve been reading my blog for the past week or so, you’ll know that I am hoping to lose 50lbs in the next six months. I will do it!

 Making your own chilli powders from fresh chillies is easy and will add new interesting flavours to your dishes.
-I love dehydrating green chillies because they not only taste great but they add colour that isn’t seen often.
+I love dehydrating green chilies because they not only taste great but they can be made into an amazing green chili powder that is to die for!
 When was the last time you saw green chilli powder at your local spice shop?
+You’re missing out because this green chili powder is so easy to prepare and tastes different and in some cases better to red chili powder.

 How To Make Homemade Chilli Powder